 2. Include Realtor Quotes in Your Content Strategy

-If you’re running a real estate business.
-You know how difficult it is to come up with quality content for your business.
-You’re looking for simple content ideas that resonate with your audience so that you can focus your main efforts on buying or selling homes.
+If you run a real estate business, you probably know how difficult it is to come up with quality content for your business.
+You’re looking for simple ideas that resonate with your audience, so that you can focus your main efforts on buying or selling homes.

 3. Utilize The Best Social Media Tools for Your Real Estate Business

-With the amount of technology and resources online today, social media marketing can be simplified and automated for your real estate brand.
+With the amount of technology and resources available online today, you have the ability to simplify and automate marketing for your real estate brand.
 The barrier to create great content is low and you can save yourself quite a bit of money by using the right resources for your social media efforts.

 1. Free Stock Photos to Find Realtor Images

-Getting professional photos taken can be quite expensive and although it’s totally worth it to pay for professional imagery, you can get these photos for free.
+Getting professional photos taken can be quite expensive and although it’s often worth it to pay for professional imagery, you may not have the budget.
+The good news is, you can get photos for free that will work well for your social media marketing.
 There are plenty of websites that offer free stock photos, but some of the best ones for real estate images, include:

 2. Creating Real Estate Social Media Graphics

-Having great stock photos are crucial for better visuals, but having bare stock photos isn’t enough.
+Once you acquire great stock images, you’re off to an excellent start.
+But having bare stock photos isn’t enough.
 You need to be able to customize your social media posts to resonate with your audience.
-Using stock photos, you can create customized social media graphics with text, shapes, icons, and much more to help cater your message to your audience.
+Using stock photos, you can create customized social media graphics with text, shapes, icons, and much more to help cater your message and really reach your target audience.

-Infographics are a great way to engage with your audience and they provide an easy way for your readers to consume your content.
-If you’re looking to highlight quantitative information, creating a real estate infographic is the way to go and is a highly shareable piece that shows industry expertise.
-Venngage wrote a great post that explains the benefits of using infographics in real estate.
+Infographics are a great way to engage with people and they provide an easy way for your readers to consume your content.
+If you’re looking to highlight quantitative information, creating a real estate infographic is the way to go!
+Done correctly, an infographic is a highly shareable piece that shows industry expertise.
+I’ve compiled a list of some infographic examples to help you get started.

-Snappa is a great tool to create these real estate social media marketing graphics.
+Snappa is a great tool, and can help you create these real estate social media marketing graphics.
 You have the ability to select from a large collection of free stock photos and you can build a graphic with text and icons – all in one application.
+You can learn more or start your free trial here.

 3. Automating Real Estate Social Media Marketing Posts

-If you’ve read anything related to social media marketing.
-You know that consistency in your social media posts can make a huge difference in your social media performance.
-Having a consistent post schedule is essential, and it is definitely tough in the real estate business where your schedule is always changing.
+Consistency in your social media posts can make a huge difference in your social media performance.
+Having a consistent post schedule is essential, but that can be extremely tough in the real estate business where your schedule is always changing.

-That’s why we suggest using free tools and online resources to help you automate your social media posts and will help you prepare ahead of time.
+That’s why we suggest using free tools and online resources to help you automate your social media posts.
+That way you can prepare content ahead of time, and keep your posting to a regular schedule, even if your schedule is variable.

 Tools such as Buffer and Hootsuite are great tools to use to schedule your social media posts for your real estate business.
 Once you’ve finished creating your social media graphic, you can integrate Snappa with Buffer to automate your social media posts to go out on a specific date and time.